 The Facebook Business Manager offers the option of sharing assets, such as Pages, from your own Business Manager to another one.
-We do not recommend taking this approach when granting access to third parties (such as agencies getting access to a Business Manager asset of a client), as it will interfere with Instagram Channel connections.
+This is called Partner Access.
+We do not recommend taking this approach when granting access to third parties (such as agencies getting access to a Business Manager asset of a client), as it will interfere with all Channel connections to Falcon.

-Instead, we highly recommend adding a user for the third party, to the Business Manager that owns the asset.
+Instead, we highly recommend adding a user to the Business Manager that owns the asset you want to connect to Falcon.
 Facebook users can be part of multiple Business Managers and can easily switch between them.